hpc-workshops/llnl-maestro-workflows/episodes/05-chaining_rules.md

 ::: challenge

 Update `depends.yaml` to make `date-login` wait for `date-batch` to complete before running.
-Then rerun `maestro run depends,yaml`.
+Then rerun `maestro run depends.yaml`.

 How has the output of the two `date.txt` files changed?